 Many of these doors can also be double glazed to give your space superior insulation and energy efficiency.
 Please inquire with our friendly sales team.
 We’ll help you find the glass that is optimal for your situation.

 A perfect way to compliment your doors, that you may not know about, is to use top-lights and sidelights.
 Top-lights refer to the glass inserts above a window or door.
 Sidelights refer to the glass sections installed directly next to your door, either on one side or both.

 You can use top-lights and sidelights in an opening that is considerably wider and higher than the maximum sizes of your door, thus letting in more lights and opening up more of the view.

 Sidelights can incorporate sections that are fixed panes, and others that are opening windows, usually in the form of sash windows that are top-hung or side-hung.
 Top lights usually incorporate fixed panes or top hung windows.

 Coupled optimally with your choice of doors, these features let in extra light, they brighten up your space, and can beautifully compliment your home’s aesthetic layout.

 Make the right choice

-Let us help you decide on the best doors and take the responsibility of your hands after you’ve made your decision.
-So you can walk through the door that has optimal usability, comfort and that secures your premises, be it at work or at home.
-And rest assured that you’ve made the correct choice.
+Let us help you decide on the best solution and take the responsibility off your hands, so you can walk through the door that has optimal usability, comfort and that secures your premises, be it at work or at home.
+With Pro, you can always rest assured that you’ve made the professional’s choice.